ms-studio/karmilla/readme.md

 ## Can I install the font on my computer?

 Yes you can!
-You will find the files in the "ttf" folder.
+You will find the files in the "fonts > ttf" folder.
 The .ttf extension stands for "TrueType font", a common format for fonts on Mac OS, Microsoft Windows and Linux.

 ## Can I use Karmilla as a webfont?

 Yes of course!
-For your convenience, we have generated a webfont, which you can find in the "webfontkit" folder.
+For your convenience, we have generated a webfont, which you can find in the "fonts > webfontkit" folder.

 ## Where are the source files?

-You will find them in the "src" folder.
+You will find them in the "sources" folder.

 ## What format are they in?

 The contributors are working mostly with FontForge, and we are currently using the native sfdir (SplineFont Directory) format.
 This format stores each glyph in a single file.
 We plan to move to the more widespread UFO format at some point in the future (see [issue #17](https://github.com/ms-studio/karmilla/issues/17)).

-To open the font with FontForge, do "File > Open", navigate to "/src/" and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will open the font.
+To open the font with FontForge, do "File > Open", navigate to "sources" and highlight the "Karmilla-Regular.sfdir" folder, and click "OK" – FontForge will open the font.
 Don't attempt to open a single .glyph file.

 ## How to generate fonts?